UOR-Foundation/uorcontent/rendered/obsidian/Concepts/uor-c-330.md

 **Graceful Degradation**

-Rather than failing catastrophically when errors exceed correction capabilities, error-resilient prime decomposition implements graceful degradation strategies:
+Rather than failing catastrophically when errors exceed correction capabilities, [[uor-c-330|error-resilient [[uor-c-002|prime decomposition]]]] implements graceful degradation strategies:

 1. **Prime Prioritization**: Ensuring that larger or more significant prime factors are protected with stronger error correction, preserving the most important structural features even when minor details are compromised.

 2. **Coherence-Guided Approximation**: When exact decomposition isn't feasible, finding approximate factorizations that minimize coherence divergence from the true representation, maintaining the most essential structural relationships.

-3. **Adaptive Precision**: Dynamically adjusting the precision of prime decomposition based on the importance of the object and the computational resources available, balancing accuracy with efficiency.
+3. **Adaptive Precision**: Dynamically adjusting the precision of [[uor-c-002|prime decomposition]] based on the importance of the object and the computational resources available, balancing accuracy with efficiency.

 4. **Hierarchical Decomposition**: Organizing prime factors into layers of importance, with higher layers receiving stronger error protection and lower layers treated as refinements that can be compromised if necessary.